 What papers does a dog need to travel?

 You will need a Certificate of Veterinary Inspection to travel, and some airlines require an acclimation certificate.
 These certificates can only be completed and signed by a federally accredited veterinarian.

 Suppose you bring your pets from the USA.
-You will need to fill out a Costa Rica Health Certificate with your vet within two weeks of your departure to verify that your animals are in good health to travel.
+You must fill out a Costa Rica Health Certificate with your vet within two weeks of your departure to verify that your animals are in good health to travel.

 What is APHIS?

 APHIS – Animal and Plant Health Inspection Service.
 Costa Rica needs an international health certificate signed by a vet and then authorized by APHIS.
-Your dog or cat must be examined by a USDA accredited veterinarian, who can fill out Federal APHIS Form.
+Your dog or cat must be examined by a USDA-accredited veterinarian, who can fill out the Federal APHIS Form.
 If not, you can mail the documents to APHIS for certification.

-For the USA – please check HERE for the information about APHIS;
+For the USA – please check HERE for information about APHIS;